Bradford, Ontario: Demographics

+In the 2021 Canadian census, the population centre of Bradford had a population of 38,128 in an area of 16.10 km2, and occupying 11,809 private dwellings out of 12,210 total dwellings.

 The 2006 Statistics Canada Census lists the population of Bradford West Gwillimbury (the local census unit) as 24,039.

 Bradford West Gwillimbury has people from many different backgrounds ranging from Portugal, Italy, the Netherlands, Germany, United Kingdom, Hungary, and Ukraine.
 The overwhelming majority of Bradford's residents are of European descent.

 Transportation

 Holland St. East (Cty.
 Rd.
 88) in Bradford on a Saturday afternoon.

 Bradford's downtown core is situated at the intersection of former Highway 11 (now, County Road 4) and 88 (now, County Road 88).
 County Road 88 interchanges with Highway 400, a limited-access freeway that connects to Toronto in the south and "cottage country" in the north.
 This portion of Highway 11 is one of the few connecting routes between Highway 404 to the east and the 400 to the west, creating considerable through traffic.
 It can be tough to drive through the town on long weekends.

 The town's local transit services consist of 2 bus routes, which are operated by the town's local bus service, BWG Transit.
 GO Transit has bus routes that connect the town to Barrie and Newmarket, and Bradford also has a station on GO Transit's commuter train network.
 The GO Train service had its first inaugural run through Bradford in 1982.
 At the time, the commuter train went as far north as Barrie.
 Over the years the service to Barrie was stopped.
 This caused Bradford to be a terminus for the commuter trains to Toronto.
 However, the City of Barrie purchased the rail line north of Bradford with the hope of reintroducing rail service to Barrie.
 GO Train service resumed as of December 2007 to the city of Barrie.